devdream123/NGP-Cloud-platform/README.md

 ## Overview
 This repository contains changes which describe the state of Next gen promo cloud platform.

-The resources in this repository are separated into release environments ( i.e. dev, staging, prod ) and declare entities like configuration, deployments, services and data pipeline components.
+The resources in this repository are separated into release environments ( i.e. dev, test, uat & prod ) and declare deployment entities like Helm charts, Shell scripts and continuous delivery pipeline.

-## Repository Structure
+# Repository Structure

-### charts
-- this folder contains the helmcharts for NGP, including `calendar-api`, `dealsheet-api`, etc.
+## Charts
+This folder contains all the NGP teams specific and community-based Helm charts for the NGP digital app.
+For more information about what a Helm chart is, please refer to Helm project documentation [here](https://helm.sh/docs/topics/charts/).

+### NGP Teams Helm Charts

-- these describe the specification i.e. replica-set, container image(s) and configurations i.e. secrets, environment variables of each NGP service.
+These charts are created by NGP Infrastructure squad and maintained by the NGP teams to deploy internal services such `calendar-api`, `dealsheet-api`, `forecasting-api`, `eventschedule-api` on a Kubernetes cluster.
+The Kubernetes manifest in each chart's `templates` folder describe the specification i.e. replica-set, container image(s) and configurations i.e. secrets, environment variables of each NGP service.
-- values from the relevant file are substituted into values.yaml to configure each application
+- values from the relevant file are substituted into Helm chart `values.yaml` file to configure each application
-    - the relevant file for each cluster is suffixed with the cluster name: values-<cluster_name>.yaml
+    - the relevant file for each cluster is suffixed with the cluster name: `values-<cluster_name>.yaml`

+### Community-based Helm Charts

+These charts are obtained from open source community to enable more features i.e. *Istio Service mesh*, *Kubernetes Observability* in a Kubernetes cluster.
+These charts include `istio`, `istio-gateway`, `kube-state-metrics`.
+Github project for `kube state metrics` is [here](https://github.com/kubernetes/kube-state-metrics/tree/master/docs). <br/>
+**Note:**  we modified these charts for our use cases in the project and you need to take that into the account when upgrading or re-installing the chart.
+For more information about each chart please refer to its `README` file in the chart folder.

-### config
+## config
-- contains config files, which declare constants, for each operation environment, i.e. `dev` and `uat`
+- Contains config files, which declare constants such as `cluster name(s), GCP project Id, etc.` for each operation environment, i.e. `tst`, `dev`, `uat` and `prd`.

-### scripts
+## scripts
-- contains scripts to be executed during the deploy stage
+- Contains Shell scripts to be executed during the deploy stage.

 ### values
 - Contains values objects used in relevant operation environments.
-Objects in these files are passed into a HELM template from the template engine and substituted accordingly.
-Cluster specific objects should go into the corresponding override file
+Objects in these files are passed into a HELM chart from the template engine and substituted accordingly.
+Cluster specific objects should go into the corresponding override file.

 ### cloudbuild.yaml
-- sets environment variables for build and calls the `deploy` script
+- This file is the pipeline for the continuous delivery.
+It sets deployment environment variables such as Kubernetes secrets from GCP secret manager for each release and calls the `deploy.sh` script.

-### helmfile.yaml
+### helmfile
+- This repository utilizes the [helmfile](https://github.com/helmfile/helmfile) utility to deploy the Kubernetes Helm charts.
-- contains deployment configurations for each helmchart
+- A `helmfile` is the main building block of this utility and contains deployment configurations for each Helm chart.
+See more information about the `helmfile` [here](https://helmfile.readthedocs.io/en/latest/#configuration).
-- used by cloudbuild to deploy each helmchart in each environment
+- This repository contains multiple helm files to deploy specific charts.
+- All the helm files that have names starting with `helmfile` are called by scripts to deploy one or a collection of charts in one environment.

+#### Why Multiple Helmfile
+To control the sequence of installing Helm charts, preventing a `helmfile` file from getting bigger in terms of number of lines and separation of concerns, Helm charts installation is separated into different `helmfile` files.

 ## Making Changes

 The base branch for any changes, and destination branch for any PRs, should be the `main` branch.

-### How to prepare and inject a secret into a helmchart
+### How to prepare and inject a secret into a Helm chart

 To provision a secret and inject it into the build, follow this [Secret Provisioning Guide](https://woolworths-agile.atlassian.net/wiki/spaces/NGP/pages/32258916745/Secret+Provisioning+Guide).